The Tallinn to Helsinki Day Trip: Crossing the Baltic for Lunch

 When boarding is announced, passengers pass through automatic gates by scanning the QR code on their ticket, either from a phone or a printed boarding pass.

-Seats are not assigned, but the ships are large and there are usually plenty of places to sit.
+Seats are not assigned, but the ships are large enough that finding a place usually is not a problem.
 When boarding begins, people move quickly — especially those hoping to claim the best window tables or a seat on the open deck when the weather is good.

 Some travellers also book a seat in the Comfort Lounge or Business Lounge.
 These areas usually cost about €20–€60 extra but provide quieter seating, large armchairs, and sometimes complimentary drinks or snacks — a comfortable option for day trips.